higlass/higlass-docker/README.md

 docker run --name higlass-container --detach --publish 8001:8000 higlass-image curl http://localhost:8001/

+# If that doesn't work, look at the logs:
+docker logs higlass-container

-# connect to an already running container:
+# or connect to an already running container:
 docker exec --interactive --tty higlass-container bash

 # remove all containers (use with caution):